Guanajay

 Background

-Guanajay holds detainees awaiting trial as well as convicted political prisoners; its conditions have been documented by Cuban human rights organisations as deteriorating during the period of announced amnesties in early 2026.
-The OCDH described an active pattern in April 2026 of transfers to punishment cells, removal of food and personal effects, and placement of common criminals alongside political prisoners at facilities including Guanajay.
+Guanajay is a Cuban detention facility in Artemisa province, west of Havana, used for holding political prisoners.
+It holds detainees awaiting trial as well as convicted political prisoners; conditions have been documented by Cuban human rights organisations as deteriorating during the period of announced amnesties in early 2026, with the OCDH describing a pattern of transfers to punishment cells, removal of food and personal effects, and placement of common criminals alongside political prisoners.